snail007/gmc/http/controller/README.md

 ## METHOD DEFINE

-Your controller extends gmccontroller.Controller, so you must not be defined methods above in your controller.
+Your controller extends gcontroller.Controller, so you must not be defined methods above in your controller.

 ## MEMBER DEFINE